rebunto/rev1/README.md

 ## Note

-- `zaid.py` can encode general zaids into internal zaid expression of Rev-1, and vice versa.
+- `zaid.py` can encode general zaids into internal expressions of Rev-1, and vice versa.

 - `example.py` shows an example of parsing a Rev-1 file.